 Fredrick Backman

-That stunning begins the popular cold Winter book Beartown and, if it hasn’t fully drawn you in, I don’t know what will.
-Beartown is a small, struggling Swedish town obsessed with outdoor ice hockey, and major drama ensues amongst the many community members, whose lives intersect with each other in very consequential ways.
+That stunning quote begins one of the best winter novels, Beartown, and, if it hasn’t fully drawn you in, I don’t know what will.
+Beartown is a small, struggling Swedish town obsessed with outdoor winter ice hockey, and major drama ensues amongst the many community members, whose lives intersect with each other in very consequential ways.

 Beartown‘s ice hockey team is competing in the national semi-finals, and they are set to win.
 The town’s fate rests in the hands of a team of teenage boys.